Esri/calcite-colors/README.md

 ## Build instructions

 To run a build run `npm run build` within a terminal at the project's root directory.
-This will compile the Typescript files into JavaScript and JSON files.
+This will compile the Typescript files into JavaScript modules.

 **Make sure to run `npm install` has been run before the first time building**